-WPA Personal.
+WPA-Personal.
 WPA gives you two encryption methods, TKIP and AES, with dynamic encryption keys.
-Select the type of algorithm, TKIP or AES.
-Enter a WPA Shared Key of 8-63 characters.
-Then enter a Group Key Renewal period, which instructs the Router how often it should change the encryption keys.
+Select the type of encryption, TKIP or AES.
+Enter a passphrase (pre-shared key) of 8-63 characters.
+Then enter a Key Renewal period, which instructs the Router how often it should change the encryption keys.